D067659/tpmc_documentation/technical_documentation/service_provider.md

 #### Invoke Function Endpoint
 This endpoint offers the possibility to invoke a certain function by making a appropriate *POST* request.
 * **Functionality for *POST* request to `/services/invoke_function/`:**
 Via this request the Service Provider can be advised to execute a certain function.
 Therefore, the request's body must hold the name of the function (attribute *function_name*) to be executed as well as the values of the fields that were specified by the user.
 An example for a valid request is depicted in [Appendix 1](#appendix-1---exemplary-fixtures-of-function-and-api-specifications), step 5).
-In order to prevent as many errors as possible at this early stage the provided body is validated exhaustively (see file `invoke_function_serializer.py`) against the corresponding function specification before the request is executed.
+In order to prevent as many errors as possible at this early stage the provided body is validated exhaustively (applied serializer see file `invoke_function_serializer.py`) against the corresponding function specification before the request is executed.

 If the request is valid (i.e. the function exists, all mandatory fields are specified, all specified fields have the correct type, etc.) the Service Provider tries to execute the function by using associated APIs.
 This process is discussed in the next section.